Where is Counseling Services?

 How confidential is counseling?

 All your interactions with Counseling Services are confidential.
 This includes scheduling and attendance at appointments, what you talk about, your progress, and all records.
-Only at your specific request and with your signed permission, can we share information you ask us to share with someone you designate (e.g. Student Academic Services staff).
+Only at your specific request and with your signed permission, can we share information you ask us to share with someone you designate (e.g. Center for Academic Success staff).

 If we believe there is imminent danger you might harm yourself or someone else we will do what is necessary to reduce that danger.
 This may include disclosing your name and circumstances to appropriate authorities.